DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 In the Cisco Catalyst Center UI, onboarding a Cisco Embedded Wireless Controller (EWLC) involves specifying parameters such as the site, project, device information, and network settings.
 This configuration aligns with actions like assigning a site, selecting an image, and setting network interfaces.

+### Note:
+- Ensure that the required configurations are in place before proceeding, including: Template, Image and Catalyst Wireless LAN Controller Settings which is compatible to ewlc device

 ### Example: Input (YAML)
 ```bash
 ---